abelmehari/abelmehari.github.io/_portfolio/Unveiling the Potential Open Banking in Developing Countries - A Regression Analysis..md

 Kellezi, D., Boegelund, C., Meng, W.: Towards secure Open Banking architecture: An evaluation with OWASP.
 In: International Conference on Network and System Security. pp. 185{198.
 Springer (2019).

 Lackberg & Larson (2020), Open Banking Loyalty A qualitative study on customer loyalty in retail banking.
-Masters degree project in marketing and consumption.
+Master's degree project in marketing and consumption.

-Markos Zachariadis and Pinar Ozcan (2017) “The API Economy and Digital Transformation in Financial Services: The case of Open Banking”, SWIFT INSTITUTE WORKING PAPER NO. 2016-001.
+Markos Zachariadis and Pinar Ozcan (2017) “The API Economy and Digital Transformation in Financial Services: The Case of Open Banking”, SWIFT INSTITUTE WORKING PAPER NO. 2016-001.

 Nicholls, C., 2019.
 Open banking and the rise of FinTech: Innovative Finance and Functional Regulation.
 Banking & Finance Law Review, 35(1), pp. 121-151.